AndrewPomorski/cli_tools/README.md

-# Python Commmand Line Tools.
+# Commmand Line Utility Tools.

-This repo is called python_tools, but not **all** of them are made with Python.
-Some of them are written in different languages, That I've found are better / easier to write for the task I was trying to accomplish, so some of them might be written in Nodejs (for web stuff obviously)  / C++ / Lua etc

-I've written these tools to simplify some everyday boring, repeatable tasks I do at work or with my hobby projects.
+This is a collection of scripts and tools I wrote over time out of boredom, laziness or to try and simplify some everyday boring, repeatable tasks I do at work or with my hobby projects.
-Every file has a simple description of it's functionality, so feel free to explore.
+Every file has a simple description of it's functionality and usage, so feel free to explore.

 ## How to use